opencontainers/image-tools/cmd/oci-image-validate/oci-image-validate.1.md

   Can be specified multiple times to validate multiple references.
   `NAME` must be present in the `refs` subdirectory of the image.
   Defaults to `v1.0`.
-  Only applicable if type is image or imageLayout.
+  Only applicable if type is image.

 **--type**
   Type of the file to validate.
 If unset, oci-image-validate will try to auto-detect the type.
-One of "imageLayout,image,manifest,manifestList,config"
+One of "image,manifest,manifestList,config"

 # EXAMPLES
 ```
 $ skopeo copy docker://busybox oci:busybox-oci
-$ oci-image-validate --type imageLayout --ref latest busybox-oci
+$ oci-image-validate --type image --ref latest busybox-oci
 busybox-oci: OK
 ```